 Advertising and Marketing

 Any costs associated with marketing your business.
-For therapists, a lot of the time this can look like the costs for your website, whether that be the domain hosting, the website design, or any graphic designers you outsource to help promote you.
-Advertising costs can also include money you spend on tangible products, such as print advertisements or business cards.
+For health and wellness practitioners, this often translates to the costs associated with your website, including domain hosting, website design, and any graphic designers you outsource to help promote your practice.
+Advertising costs can also include expenses for tangible products, such as print advertisements or business cards.

 Business Meals

 When you purchase a meal for business-related purposes, you can write this off as a tax expense.
-Typically, this would be for a work reason, such as a meeting with a co-worker or a consultant, or a lunch with a client.
-Late night Postmates when you’re off the clock don’t count!
+Typically, this would be for work, such as a meeting with a co-worker, a consultant, or a lunch with a client.
+Late-night meal deliveries, when you’re off the clock, don’t count!

 Bank Fees